inkVerb/VIP/201/Lesson-05.md

 # The Take
 - `adduser` & `deluser` create and delete a complete group of settings for the user
+  - These may not be available on Arch/Manjaro & OpenSUSE systems
+  - `adduser` is basically a shortcut for `useradd someuser -U -m -k /etc/skel` anyway, so just learn to use that
 - `useradd` & `userdel` only create and delete a user, no more
 - A user's "home" is in `/home/` by default
 - File "permissions" relate to users who own the files